41NI/41NI/README.md

-Hello there, im dani. i dont wanna waste your time or my own.
+hello there, im dani. i dont wanna waste your time or my own.

 i want my github page to be as simple as possible, no extra explations and no fancy stuff, just the projects i make.